PhaserEditor2D/helpcenter-phaser3/README.md

 ![Examples code view](github/examples-code-view.png)

-If you double click an item (example's line), it opens the source editor and scroll to the line.
+If you double click an item (example's line), it opens the source editor and scrolls to the line.

 ## Inspector view

-The Inspector view is a general purpose view.
+The Inspector view is a general-purpose view.
 It shows information about the element selected in the active view or editor.

 ### Inspecting the Phaser API elements